seljann/eacforearth/README.md

-Freelancer Jekyll theme
+Jekyll theme
 =========================

-Jekyll theme based on [Freelancer bootstrap theme ](http://startbootstrap.com/template-overviews/freelancer/)
+Jekyll theme based on [bootstrap theme ](http://startbootstrap.com/template-overviews/freelancer/)

 ## How to use
  - Place a image in `/img/portfolio/`